 In February 2016, the FASB issued ASU No. 2016-02, Leases (ASC 842) ("ASU 2016-02").
-ASU 2016-02 requires lessees to recognize most leases on the balance sheet as a right -of-use asset and a lease liability.
-Leases will be classified as either operating or financing and classification will be based on criteria similar to current lease accounting but without bright lines.
-The guidance is effective for annual reporting periods beginning after December 15, 2018 and interim period within those fiscal years and early adoption is permitted.
-The Company is currently assessing the impact that the adoption of ASU 2016-02 will have on its financial statements and footnote disclosures.
+ASU 2016-02 requires lessees to recognize most leases on the balance sheet.
+This is expected to increase both reported assets and liabilities.
+The new lease standard does not substantially change lessor accounting.
+For public companies, the standard will be effective for the first interim reporting period within annual periods beginning after December 15, 2018, although early adoption is permitted.
+Lessees and lessors will be required to apply the new standard at the beginning of the earliest period presented in the financial statements in which they first apply the new guidance, using a modified retrospective transition method.
+The requirements of this standard include a significant increase in required disclosures.
+The Company is currently assessing the impact that adopting this new accounting guidance will have on its financial statements and footnote disclosures.